-I have already mentioned what the dangers of a VPN provider being located in one of the Five Eyes agreement countries are.
+I have already mentioned the dangers of a VPN provider being located in one of the Five Eyes agreement countries.
 Just in case, and because it’s very important, I’ll reiterate:

 - there is legislation in these countries that allows the government to demand (and get) customers’ personal info from telecom providers.
 An example of it is CALEA, enacted in the USA in 1994;

 - their surveillance agencies may be forbidden to spy on their own citizens, but can easily spy on the citizens of the other states of the alliance;

 - by the nature of being an intelligence-sharing agreement, they can and will share what data they gather.

 Unfortunately for us, this five-eyed monster was not scary enough so the elites have made another one: the Fourteen Eyes agreement.